 The many fossilised remains of organisms in the blue-grey coloured hard stone can easily be seen with the naked eye.

-Image of the old mill house of the Leeuwenmolen (‘Lions’ Mill’) and the millrace of the Jeker branch, both part of the Natural Stone Walking Route Maastricht.
+Atmosphere image of the old Molenhuis of the Leeuwenmolen and the mill corridor of the Jekertak, as part of the walking excursion 'Maastrichter Steen'

 Walking route ‘Natural Stones of Maastricht’